webappio/docs/layerfile-reference/secret-env.md

 `SECRET ENV [secret name...]`

-The `SECRET ENV` instruction ads values from secrets to the runner's environment.
+The `SECRET ENV` instruction adds values from secrets to the runner's environment.
 It's useful for authenticating LayerCI with other services on your behalf.

 ### Examples